Marshall

 The inciting incident occurs at 14 minutes when Judge Foster rules that Marshall, as an out-of-state attorney, cannot speak in his Connecticut courtroom—stripping Marshall of his ability to defend Spell directly and forcing him to find a local lawyer to serve as his voice..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 23% of the runtime.
-This illustrates the protagonist's commitment to Sam Friedman formally agrees to serve as co-counsel and enters the courtroom alongside Marshall, committing himself to defending Joseph Spell despite the personal and professional risks to his career and family., moving from reaction to action.
+This shows the protagonist's commitment to Sam Friedman formally agrees to serve as co-counsel and enters the courtroom alongside Marshall, committing himself to defending Joseph Spell despite the personal and professional risks to his career and family., moving from reaction to action.

 The Collapse moment at 86 minutes (73% through) represents the emotional nadir.
 Here, Marshall is violently beaten by racist attackers outside the courthouse, leaving him physically wounded and unable to participate fully.
-Friedman must face the reality that he may have to finish this trial alone—without his mentor's guidance., illustrates the protagonist at their lowest point.
+Friedman must face the reality that he may have to finish this trial alone—without his mentor's guidance., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 93 minutes initiates the final act resolution at 79% of the runtime.
 Marshall, despite his injuries, helps Friedman understand that he has grown into a true advocate.
 Friedman realizes he no longer needs to speak Marshall's words—he has found his own voice and believes in the fight for justice himself., demonstrating the transformation achieved throughout the journey.